Outer Plane: Mount Celestia

 Mount Celestia or more fully, the Seven Mounting Heavens of Celestia, or even the Seven Heavens is a lawful good-aligned plane of existence.

+The seven layers in order are Lunia, Mercuria, Venya, Solania, Mertion, Jovar, and Chronias.

 Outlands

 The Concordant Domain of the Outlands, also known as the Concordant Opposition, is the Outer Plane where the souls of people of Neutral alignment are sent after death.
 It is popular as a meeting place for treaties between the powers.
 The Outlands are also home to the gate-towns.
-At the center of the Outlands is the Spire, atop which Sigil can be seen.
+Located centrally in the Outlands is the Spire, atop which Sigil can be seen.
 The Outlands are the home plane of the neutral-minded rilmani.
 The Outlands are part of a series of rings that form the multiverse.
 Travel between the planes of the Outlands is accomplished via The Great Road.

-In first edition and second edition AD&D before Planescape, this plane is also at the center of the Outer Planes and known by its original name Concordant Opposition.
+In first edition and second edition AD&D before Planescape, this plane is also located centrally to the Outer Planes and known by its original name Concordant Opposition.
 The First Edition Manual Of Planes states that the center of the plane takes various forms at different times (a mountain, a huge tree, etc.) and godly powers are lost as one moves toward the center, as well as spells, beginning with the highest levels of spells at the farthest out and then gradually losing the lower ones step by step the further one moves inward.
 Within 100 mi of the center, not even chemical reactions take place, and neither man nor deity can get closer than 100 mi.
 In Second Edition Outer Planes Monstrous Compendium, under the description of the Mediators of Nirvana (Mechanus), it states that this plane was originally intended for Neutral Powers (deities) and created by the Powers (deities) of creation, but each Neutral Deity asserted their individual influence causing it to become unbalanced, then were cast out by the powers of creation.
-It also states that three lights of balance exist at the center of this plane, one for each Mediator in Nirvana.
-(Mechanus) Before Planescape, there is also no mention whatsoever of Sigil being at the Center of this Plane.
+It also states that three lights of balance exist at the center of the plane, one for each Mediator in Nirvana.
+(Mechanus) Before Planescape, there is also no mention whatsoever of Sigil being at the Center of the Plane.

 Gate-towns are settlements which are built around a permanent portal to a certain Outer Plane on the Great Wheel.
 Gate-towns are important strategically because they provide a (relatively) stable way to enter a desired Outer Plane.
 The gate-towns reflect the plane that they lead to, for example, Xaos (or aXos, soaX, etc.) is a town where everything changes from one moment to the next.
 Even the location of the portal to Limbo changes every day – not that there's any regularity to daybreak and nightfall in Xaos.
 The character of Xaos mirrors what the plane of Limbo is like.